-- A net decrease in the non-current portion of long-term debt of \$1,938 due to redemptions and maturities. - Decreases in derivative liabilities of \$248 resulting mainly from changes in market valuation and a reduction in the notional amount of derivative contracts. - A net decrease in other various non-current liabilities of \$96. - Deferred inflows of resources decreased by \$1,028, or 20.1%, primarily due to a decrease in deferred inflows related to pensions of \$1,939 as a result of changes in the actuarially determined calculations for the pension plans as required by GASB Statement No. 68, an increase in deferred inflows related to OPEB of \$962 due to changes in actuarial calculations for OPEB as required by GASB Statement No. 75, and a decrease in other deferred inflows from leases of \$44.
+- A net decrease in the non-current portion of long-term debt of \$1,938 due to redemptions and maturities. - Decreases in derivative liabilities of \$248 resulting mainly from changes in market valuation and a reduction in the notional amount of derivative contracts. - A net decrease in other various non-current liabilities of \$98. - Deferred inflows of resources decreased by \$1,028, or 20.2%, primarily due to a decrease in deferred inflows related to pensions of \$1,939 as a result of changes in the actuarially determined calculations for the pension plans as required by GASB Statement No. 68, an increase in deferred inflows related to OPEB of \$962 due to changes in actuarial calculations for OPEB as required by GASB Statement No. 75, and a decrease in other deferred inflows from leases of \$44.

-- Current liabilities increased by \$6,416, or 89.3%.
-The net increase in current liabilities was primarily due to an increase in the current portion of long-term debt of \$6,526, due mainly to the issuance of Grant Anticipation Notes of \$4,000 in December 2021, which will mature on November 15, 2022, an increase in other accrued expenses of \$129, of which \$41 relates to GASB 87 implementation, an increase of \$65 in employee related accruals, an increase in interest payable of \$50, and an increase in financed purchase (see Note 9) of \$10.
-This was offset by a decrease in accounts payable due to vendors of \$113, a decrease in unearned premiums of \$116, and a decrease in capital accruals of \$130, and a decrease in various other current liabilities of \$5. - Non-current liabilities decreased by \$488, or 0.6%.
-This decrease was mainly due to:
+• Current liabilities increased by \$6,417, or 89.3%.
+The net increase in current liabilities was primarily due to an increase in the current portion of long-term debt of \$6,526, due mainly to the issuance of Grant Anticipation Notes of \$4,000 in December 2021, which will mature on November 15, 2022, an increase in accrued expenses of \$53, an increase of \$65 in employee related accruals, an increase in interest payable of \$50, and an increase in the lease payable (see Note 9) of \$10, and a net increase in various other current liabilities of \$72.
+This was offset by a decrease in accounts payable due to vendors of \$113, a decrease in unearned premiums of \$116, and a decrease in capital accruals of \$130.

-- A decrease in the non-current portion of long-term debt of \$1,039 primarily due to the movement of early retirement of bond anticipation notes to current liability, as required by GASB Statement No. 62 (see Note 7). - A decrease in pension liability of \$3,460, resulting from actuarial calculations as required by GASB Statement No. 68 (see Note 4). - A decrease in contract retainage payable of \$63. - A decrease in other long-term liabilities of \$73, due to higher employer social security taxes payments in 2021 that were accrued in 2020 under the payroll tax deferral relief offered by the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and a decrease of \$21 due the the adoption of GASB Statement No. 87, Leases (see Note 2). - An increase in lease payable and financing agreements of \$632, which includes an increase of \$636 from the adoption of GASB Statement No. 87, Leases (see Note 2). - An increase in estimated liability arising from injuries to persons (see Note 11) of \$373 due to revised actuarial calculations of the workers' compensation reserve. - A decrease in derivative liability (see Note 8) of \$110. - An increase in net OPEB liability of \$3,292 due to changes in actuarial calculations for OPEB as required by GASB Statement No. 75 (see Note 5). - Deferred inflows of resources increased by \$2,537, or 98.9%, primarily due to an increase in deferred inflows related to pensions of \$2,198 as a result of changes in the actuarially determined calculations for the pension plans as required by GASB Statement No. 68, an increase in deferred inflows from leases of \$342 due to the adoption of GASB Statement No. 87, Leases (see Note 2), an increase in deferred inflows related to OPEB of \$2 due to changes in actuarial calculations for OPEB as required by GASB Statement No. 75, and a decrease in the gain on refunding of debt of \$7.
+- Non-current liabilities decreased by \$478, or 0.6%.
+This decrease was mainly due to: - A decrease in the non-current portion of long-term debt of \$1,039 primarily due to the movement of early retirement of bond anticipation notes to current liability, as required by GASB Statement No. 62 (see Note 7). - A decrease in pension liability of \$3,460, resulting from actuarial calculations as required by GASB Statement No. 68 (see Note 4). - A decrease in contract retainage payable of \$63. - A decrease in other long-term liabilities of \$73, due to higher employer social security taxes payments in 2021 that were accrued in 2020 under the payroll tax deferral relief offered by the Coronavirus Aid, Relief, and Economic Security (CARES) Act. - An increase in lease payable and financing agreements of \$621, which includes an increase of \$625 from the adoption of GASB Statement No. 87, Leases (see Note 2). - An increase in estimated liability arising from injuries to persons (see Note 11) of \$373 due to revised actuarial calculations of the workers' compensation reserve. - A decrease in derivative liability (see Note 8) of \$110. - An increase in net OPEB liability of \$3,292 due to changes in actuarial calculations for OPEB as required by GASB Statement No. 75 (see Note 5). - A net decrease in other various non-current liabilities of \$19. - Deferred inflows of resources increased by \$2,535, or 98.8%, primarily due to an increase in deferred inflows related to pensions of \$2,198 as a result of changes in the actuarially determined calculations for the pension plans as required by GASB Statement No. 68, an increase in deferred inflows from leases of \$342 due to the adoption of GASB Statement No. 87, Leases (see Note 2), an increase in deferred inflows related to OPEB of \$2 due to changes in actuarial calculations for OPEB as required by GASB Statement No. 75, and a decrease in the gain on refunding of debt of \$7.